soaza/Trivae/README.md

 Trivia questions from : <a href="https://opentdb.com"> Open Trivia DB</a>

-## How to add the bot to your server
+## How to add the bot to your server(On hold)
+(Currently stopped cuz I dont want to pay for dynos on heroku lol)

 1) Log in to your Discord on browser
 2) <a href="https://discord.com/login?redirect_to=%2Foauth2%2Fauthorize%3Fclient_id%3D855850720782581761%26scope%3Dbot%2Bapplications.commands">Click this</a>